 Introduced species are changing much faster than we thought, and in surprising ways.
 Since arriving in Australia in the 1930s, the South African beach daisy Arctotheca populifolia has undergone a suite of striking changes in morphology, physiology, defence and life-history.
 With so many rapid evolutionary changes in this introduced plant, we now ask the intriguing question: could Australia have a new species on its coastline?

 In this seminar I will present some of the key findings from my PhD which I completed at UNSW in 2019.
 We used genetic data to locate the original South African source population, and then set up a common-environment glasshouse experiment to compare four introduced Australian populations with their South African source population.
 This provided a precise and powerful method for detecting evolutionary change - and is the first study of its kind investigating a wide range of morphological, physiological, defence and life-history traits in an introduced plant species.
 The over-arching theme of my work is that evolution happens quickly, but not always in the direction predicted by theory; this has wide-ranging implications for how we view and manage introduced species.
 It also provides an important indication that some plant species may be able to rapidly adapt to changes in climate.

-Dr Claire Brandenburger from the Royal Botanic Garden Sydney will present her work in an online seminar on Tuesday, 12 Oct 2021 at 11.00 AEDT.
+Dr Claire Brandenburger from the Royal Botanic Garden Sydney presented her work in an online seminar on Tuesday, 12 Oct 2021.
+Watch again this seminar in the video below:

 For more information about our seminars and future announcements, please contact Hervé Sauquet.